Practice

 Jonny has a particular interest in creative re-use of buildings and the juxtaposition between conservation architecture and contemporary design.
 He was inspired to become an Architect by the challenge of creative problem solving, and enjoys bringing new life to old buildings.

-A chartered architect who began working in architectural practice 16 years ago, Mark has been with Jonathan Rhind Architects since 2016, becoming a Director in 2018.
+A chartered architect who began working in architectural practice over 20 years ago, Mark has been with Jonathan Rhind Architects since 2016, becoming a Director in 2018.

-Mark’s experience ranges from large scale master-planning of mixed use commercial schemes, to one off bespoke houses, however his passion is in heritage buildings and sustainability.
+Mark’s experience ranges from one off bespoke houses to large scale master-planning of mixed use commercial schemes, however his passion is in heritage buildings and sustainability.

-He has a wide range of experience in conservation architecture and has been project architect for buildings in conservation areas, as well as working on the repair and extension of listed buildings, church reordering and barn conversions.
+He has a wide range of experience in conservation of historic buildings and has worked on the repair and extension of listed buildings, church reordering and barn conversions.
 Mark has an expertise in working with tricky sites and collaborating with consultees to achieve funding and to unlock potential for development.
-A recent scheme included helping to set up a trust to take on ownership and management of a Scheduled Ancient Monument which has allowed our client to achieve planning permission on the adjacent land.
+A recent scheme included helping to set up a trust to manage a Scheduled Ancient Monument for moated ‘Binhamy Castle’ in Bude which unlocked planning permission on the adjacent land.

 Mark believes that the key to a successful architectural project is in the simplicity of approach, collaboration and good communication.
-He feels that the main endeavour as an industry is to create something unique, beautiful and functional, and this is achieved first by intuition backed up by good technical knowledge and a rigorous method.
+He feels that the main endeavour as an industry is to create something unique, beautiful, and functional, and this is achieved first by intuition backed up by good technical knowledge and a rigorous method.
+It is also true that great clients make for great projects.

 Mark is currently working towards a qualification as a Conservation Architect with the Architects Accredited in Building Conservation (AABC) and engaging with further education in building ‘Passivhaus’ low to zero energy buildings.